-The company's main asset, 'The Point Shopping Mall', is shown at fair value based on a model using discounted cash flow projections.
-These projections are based on a number of significant unobservable inputs.
+The company's main asset, 'The Point Shopping Mall', is accounted for at fair value, which is based on a valuation as at 31 December 2018, commissioned by the Board of the Company and carried out by an independent professionally qualified valuer.
+The valuation is based on a number of significant unobservable inputs.